-A great example of animation used well is Wonderland, where the business name and mission statement are perfectly complemented by the world-building animation.
-Unfortunately, this doesn’t really translate in a screenshot but you can click through to check out the full site (and I recommend that you do).
+A great example of animation used well is Wonderland.
+Here the business name and mission statement are perfectly complemented by the world-building animation.
+Unfortunately, this doesn’t really translate in a screenshot but you can click through to check out the full site (and I recommend that you do!)

 Making navigation simpler should be the goal of all designers, and indeed has been for some time.
-Simple navigation means, or at least used to mean, sticky navs, simple linear navigations which meant users could pick up the process easily.
+Simple navigation means, or at least used to mean, sticky navs and linear navigations.

-However, the fundamental that all these nav trends share is that they all focus on a world in which navigation is primarily achieved by physical contact, whether this is a click, a tap or a swipe.
-The increasing prevalence of voice recognition technology, especially with the rise of Amazon’s Alexa, means that the fundamental way we think about digital navigation will have to change.
+However, all these nav trends share a focus on a world in which navigation is primarily achieved by physical contact, whether this is a click, a tap or a swipe.
+The increasing prevalence of voice control technology, especially with the rise of Amazon’s Alexa, means that the fundamental way we think about digital navigation will have to change.

-Voice commands don’t require menus, however they do require significant linguistic capabilities to parse individual elements of a command and combine them correctly to produce the required results.
+Voice commands don’t require menus.
+What they do require is significant linguistic capabilities to parse individual elements of a command and then combine them correctly.
 Voice commands or questions don’t require ‘send’ buttons but they do require the ability to recognise when a command has ended.
-UX designers will essentially have to map out an entire second layer for voice interactions, which may well eventually supersede the layer we now think of as essentially defining what UX is.
+UX designers will essentially have to map out an entire second layer for voice interactions, which may well eventually supersede the layer we now think of as ‘UX’ and user flows.

 UX isn’t the only area which will be significantly impacted by these changes.
-You can read about the impact of voice searching on digital marketing here.
+You can read about the impact of voice search on digital marketing here.

-In the early days of the internet, websites were often little more than lines of text storing and communicating information.
-As development languages became more sophisticated and allowed for greater UI/UX experimentation, websites exploded with colour, sound and imagery, before settling back down to a neutral aesthetic which let the content and functionality shine through.
+In the early days of the internet, websites were often little more than lines of text.
+As development languages became more sophisticated and allowed for greater UI/UX experimentation, websites exploded with colour, sound and imagery.
+Eventually, they settled back down to a neutral aesthetic which let the content and functionality shine through.

-However, in much the same way as vinyl has returned to fashion, both as a reaction against the homogenisation of music and because the sound quality is higher, so web designers are now returning to these more original typography focused layouts.
-Bold use of typography will definitely become one of the stand-out web design trends for 2018..
+However, look at the way vinyl has returned to fashion, as a reaction against the ease of digital music and because the sound quality is higher.
+Web design too is returning to these more original typography focused layouts.
+Bold use of typography will definitely become one of the stand-out UI/UX design trends for 2018..

 From a UI perspective, these layouts really stand out (especially when combined with animation), and from a UX perspective, they also allow for a great deal of information to be communicated on one screen – making it ideal for home pages.
 For example, below is the home page for Wolff Olins, which uses strong animated typography to introduce their work, their blogs, and other information in a very strong, vibrant, different way – the photo links through to their website so you can see it in its full animated glory.

-Colour, when used well, is an incredible tool in the designer’s arsenal, fulfilling multiple functions – including separating sections or information, communicating meta-information, and directing a user to the desired area of the screen at any given point, among others.
+Colour, when used well, is an incredible tool in the designer’s arsenal.
+It can fulfil multiple functions – including separating out sections, communicating information, and directing a user to a desired area of the screen.

-The example below comes from The Outline’s website which is a single page scroller featuring two of the trends discussed in this article.
-It combines bold colour with overlaid, prominent typography to create an aesthetic in which the content and background compete for space – at first creating huge impact and then inviting closer inspection.
+The Outline’s website is a single page scroller which features two of the trends discussed in this article.
+It combines bold colour with prominent typography to create an aesthetic in which the content and background compete for space.
+This creates initial impact and then invites closer inspection.